 Before You Register for your MCAT Test Date

-Right now, the AAMC offers three registration dates taking place in November, February, and May.
+Right now, the AAMC offers three registration dates taking place in October, February, and May.
 Keep checking the AAMC website for updates about registration and dates.
 If you need MCAT accommodations, apply for these as soon as possible.
-More information can be found on the AAMC website.

 Determine which dates work for you and your medical school application timeline.
 Ensure you have a minimum of 3 months to study and prep for your MCAT.
 You should also try to choose a test date far enough in advance that once you receive your score, you'll still have time to retake the MCAT if you choose to.
-Be sure to check that you'll receive your MCAT score with plenty of time before your medical school application deadlines.
 Scores are released around one month after your test date.

 Research which testing centers are available near you and choose the most convenient one.
 Remember that procrastinating with choosing your test date may result in filled-up centers near you.
 To stick to your application plans, you might have to travel to take the MCAT.
 This is an unnecessary expenditure that can be easily avoided if you research your test dates and locations on time.